Thematic review of approaches to design group learning activities in higher education: The development of a comprehensive framework

 (2) Problems with the use of technology to support GLAs.
 Technology to support GLAs, although present, is hardly used, because it is not user friendly or teachers are not trained in the use of the specific technology.
 Dillenbourg (2013) advocates orchestration, which includes the integration of pedagogy and technology.

 (3) Designs of GLAs are not grounded in theories on teaching and learning.
-Hamalainen and Vahasantanen (2011) conclude that the designs of GLAs should be better grounded in theoretical knowledge about orchestrating, scaffolding, facilitating, and supporting students in the process of shared knowledge construction.
+Hamalainen and Vahasantanen (2011) conclude that the designs of GLAs should be better grounded in theoretical knowledge about orchestrating, scaffolding, facilitating and supporting students in the process of shared knowledge construction.

 (4) Design components are not aligned.
 Design components – such as learning goals, task characteristics, instructions on how to collaborate, and support of this collaboration – are worked out separately (Dennen & Hoadley, 2013; Hamalainen & Vahasantanen, 2011; McLoughlin, 2002; Strijbos, Martens, & Jochems, 2004).
-Alignment of the components means that, in every decision about a component, the designer takes into account every decision made regarding other components in former steps.’
+Alignment of the components means that, in every decision about a component, the designer considers every decision made regarding other components in former steps.’

 Some implications for the teachers